syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Cross Reference

 A cross-reference refers to an item that appears in another location in a document.
-You can create cross-reference to bookmarks in a document by using AppendCrossReferencemethod of WParagraphclass.
+You can create cross-reference to bookmarks in a document by using `AppendCrossReference` method of `WParagraph` class.

 N>  Essential DocIO supports to create and update cross-reference fields only for bookmarks in a document